Jump to: Central | North | South | East | West

 The terrace at this Mayfair establishment has long been a spot where you'll find yourself sitting downwind from unrepentant smokers like Ronnie Wood or Charles Saatchi and getting your photo taken by passing paparazzi.

 Rainproof?
-The canopy would certainly offer protection from a light shower
+The canopy offers protection from a light shower

 Follow on Instagram: @scottsmayfair

-At the back of this historic hotel's American bar you'll find a sunny courtyard overlooked by the old stables.
-There was always a summer programme of barbecues out here, but it's now open all year round with umbrellas and heaters for less clement days.
+At the back of this historic hotel's American Bar you'll find a sunny courtyard overlooked by the old stables.
+There's always a summer programme of barbecues out here, but it's also open all year round with umbrellas and heaters for less clement days.

 Rainproof?
 There are canopies and umbrellas to stave off showers